 If You Want to See Big Cats

 You can see lions, leopards, and cheetahs in both South Africa and Kenya.
 However, when it comes to leopards, it’s hard to beat Kruger National Park – and Sabi Sand Game Reserve, in particular.
-This collection of private game reserves borders the western side of Kruger, and many consider it one of the best places in southern Africa to see these big cats in the wild.
+This private game reserve borders the western side of Kruger, and many consider it one of the best places in southern Africa to see these big cats in the wild.

 If You Want to See Birds